blogs.sanpreetsingh.com

 • “The main thing for you is…”

-Why it works: it reduces misinterpretation and shows mental presence.
+This reduces misinterpretation and shows mental presence.

 Validation is not agreement.
-It’s acknowledgement.
+It is acknowledgment.

 Try: